Anohni - 4 Degrees

 Will I go?

-You know, it was after a night of partying, and I was like, oh my god.
+You know, it was after a night of partying, and I was like, Oh my god, hope there's someone who'll set my heart free.

 Nice to hold

-when I'm tired.
+when I'm tired

 Ross found the original email where you said, would you like to ever collaborate?

+I said, Well, I'll take the leftovers.
 In my head, they were like rap instrumentals because that was a lot of what I was doing at that point.

 But they were very melodic.

-And one of the first instrumentals became Four Degrees.
+And one of the first instrumentals became four degrees.

-And it was during sessions for Kanye stuff.
+I actually made it in Hawaii, and it was during sessions for Kanye stuff.

-We had this little funny studio that's over there that it's in sort of a strip mall.
+We had this little funny studio that's over there that it's in sort of a strip mall, but when you enter the actual studio, it's like,

 oh, you're looking out onto the ocean.
+And you know, there's like volcanoes around and this kind of thing.

-do you remember what the first sound was that he created for it I think it was the drums
+Do you remember what the first sound was that he created for it?
+I think it was the drums.

 I wanted something that is almost orchestral, but it has the punch of an electronic thing.
+Almost like it's like a timpani.

-And the reason things felt so ballistic is because that, in the way that people used to double vocal tracks, he would double drum tracks.
+To make the drums so hard-hitting.
+And the reason things felt so ballistic is because that in the way that people used to double vocal tracks, he would double drum tracks.

 And I was also really obsessed with the horn section in general.